 The library's information literacy program supports the teaching and learning mission of CSUDH.
-We focus on integrating information literacy throughout the academic curriculum and contributing to students' life long learning through teaching and instructional support.
+We focus on integrating information literacy throughout the academic curriculum and contributing to students' life long learning through teaching and instruction.

 Librarians can consult with you on building information literacy concepts throughout your curriculum, the design of research assignments, and recommend additional instructional materials.
-Please contact Carolyn Caffrey Gardner, Information Literacy Coordinator, or your liaison librarian.Alternative Research Assignments Writing Across the Curriculum
+Please contact Carolyn Caffrey, Information Literacy Coordinator, or your subject librarian.Alternative Research Assignments Writing Across the Curriculum

 The CSUDH Library’s Information Literacy Program will empower all CSUDH students to engage critically with information throughout its lifecycle in their academic, personal, and professional lives.
 Our program will inspire inquiry and promote social justice through a proactive approach to teaching information literacy skills.
 While the library views itself as an integral part of information literacy curriculum on campus, we believe that meaningful partnerships with faculty to integrate information literacy and robust assessment vertically throughout the curriculum are vital for teaching information literacy core competencies.